-Michael Smith: You're basically simulating random load, that simulates hundreds or thousands of people coming to the site, and then you're discovering where the bottlenecks are in the application, whether it's in the Cold Fusion code or the database, or wherever the issues are.
+Michaela Light: You're basically simulating random load, that simulates hundreds or thousands of people coming to the site, and then you're discovering where the bottlenecks are in the application, whether it's in the Cold Fusion code or the database, or wherever the issues are.

 Mike Brunt: Yeah, exactly that, and you know again, using the tools that we've talked about for the things we've talked about, I'll go back again and say this, even if you've just installed Cold Fusion, you've no tools of any kind, just the logs themselves will deliver a lot of really valuable information.
 Like I said, blogged a lot about that, you know so hopefully that is useful to people.

-Michael Smith: Let's switch to a slightly different topic, which I've been asking every speaker into the box, which is, why are you proud to use Cold Fusion?
+Michaela Light: Let's switch to a slightly different topic, which I've been asking every speaker into the box, which is, why are you proud to use Cold Fusion?